umbraco/UmbracoDocs/12/umbraco-vendr/core/getting-started/introduction.md

 ## Versioning

 This is an add-on product to Umbraco CMS.
-Umbraco Vendr follows the [versioning strategy laid out for Umbraco CMS](https://umbraco.com/products/knowledge-center/versioning-and-release-cadence/).
+Umbraco Commerce follows the [versioning strategy laid out for Umbraco CMS](https://umbraco.com/products/knowledge-center/versioning-and-release-cadence/).